In this unit students will identify how to plan and carry out a statistical investigation about a topic of interest.

-Students will use their csv file to make their displays in the next session.
-If it is not possible for them to save as a csv then the teacher may need to do this and share with them or set up the CODAP document with their data and share a link to this.
+Students will use their .csv file to make their displays in the next session.
+If it is not possible for them to save as a .csv then the teacher may need to do this and share with them or set up the CODAP document with their data and share a link to this.
 See the video or written instructions on how to do this.
 Note the video and the instructions include getting started with CODAP too.

 Session 5: ANALYSIS part 1 (Using an online tool to make data displays)

 In this session the students will be introduced to using an online tool for data analysis.
 One suggested free online tool is CODAP.
 Feel free to use other tools you are familiar with.
-This session is written with CODAP as the online tool and is assuming students have not used CODAP before.
+This session is written with CODAP as the online tool and assumes students have not used CODAP before.

 Learning how to use CODAP

 - Allow the students some time to get familiar with CODAP.
 Using the Getting started with CODAP example is a good starting point.
 This has a built-in video that shows the basic features of CODAP and gets you started using the tool.
 Other support videos can be found here.

 The main features that students need to be familiar with are how to draw a graph and how to import their data.
 More on importing data into CODAP can be found here.

 CODAP by default makes a dot plot for both categorical and numerical data.
 If the data is categorical the bar graph icon (configuration icon) can be selected to fuse the dots into bars, shown in the two pictures below.
 The graphs are showing the habitats of mammals.